amabdulr/CNWG/9-Plain_Language_Rules.md

 Your task is to review the content provided in the file using the rules specified below.
 Follow these steps:

 1. **Content Scope:**
-      - Review only the content in the provided file.
       - Do not review any or change text inside code or codeblock tags, filepath tags, or content inside <ph> tags.
 For example <ph>Cisco Catalyst SD‐WAN Control Components</ph> should not be changed and should always be maintained as "Cisco Catalyst SD‐WAN Control Components"
       - Examples in this prompts are provided solely to clarify the rules and must not be treated as content.
       - If the content is in XML or HTML, avoid providing review comments on any XML or HTML tags.
 Keep your review comments to the content.